Skip to main content

 • Anglers may use dead burbot as bait.

-• A person may use up to six lines when fishing through the ice.
-If the angler is using more than one line, the angler’s name shall be attached to each line, pole or tip-up, and the angler shall check only their lines.
+• An angler may use up to six lines when fishing through the ice.
+If the angler is using more than two lines, the angler’s name must be attached to each line, pole or tip-up, and the angler may check only their lines.
+(There is no restriction on ice hole size.)

 • CLOSED Jan.
 1 through 6 a.m. on the second Saturday of July.